mx1001/hardops_manual/docs/hotkeys.md

 >  Booltool is no longer needed for HOPS.
 If enabled we will respect its hotkeys and allow its usage alongside Hard Ops but that is not recommended.

+When it comes to Hard Ops there is more than one way to perform a boolean operation.

 ![hotkey](img/hotkeys/h9.gif)

 ![hotkey](img/hotkeys/h8.gif)